-The XRT72L56, 6 Channel DS3/E3 Framer is designed to accept "User Data" from the Terminal Equipment and insert this data into the "payload" bit-fields within an "outbound" DS3/E3 Data Stream.
+The XRT72L58 Octal DS3/E3 Framer is designed to accept "User Data" from the Terminal Equipment and insert this data into the "payload" bit-fields within an "outbound" DS3/E3 Data Stream.
+Further, the Framer is also designed to receive an "inbound" DS3/E3 Data Stream (from the Remote Terminal Equipment) and extract out the "User Data".

-The XRT72L56 DS3/E3 Framer support full-duplex data flow between Terminal Equipment and an LIU (Line Interface Unit).
+The XRT72L58 DS3/E3 Framer is designed to support full-duplex data flow between Terminal Equipment and an LIU (Line Interface Unit) IC.
 The Framer will transmit, receive and process data in the DS3-C-bit Parity, DS3-M13, E3-ITU-T G.751 and E3-ITU-T G.832 Framing Formats.